rwwwn/holbertonschool-shell/io_redirections_and_filters/README.md

-# Shell, I/O Redirections and Filters
+# io_redirections_and_filters
-This directory contains scripts that demonstrate various input/output redirections and text filtering commands in the shell.
+This directory contains scripts related to input/output redirections and filters.